Meefio/Food-order-app/README.md

-This website is build with React Course (Maximilian Schwarzmüller) Deployed on Vercel: https://food-order-app-tau-orcin.vercel.app/
+This website was built with React Course (Maximilian Schwarzmüller) Deployed on Vercel: https://food-order-app-tau-orcin.vercel.app/